 These are also called the ‘softs’, and include both livestock and produce.
 Examples of such softs include wheat, soybeans, coffee, cocoa, sugar, rubber, and even live cattle.

 How to trade commodities

 There are several ways a trader can get in on the commodity market, all of which make use of all the above commodities:

-Among the list we have of brokers according to Forex broker independent rating, the highest rated brokers will allow you to trade commodities as a speculator.
-The great thing about using such a broker is that they will also provide you with a high leverage, similar to that of Forex, allowing you to trade high quantities of commodities.
+Among the list we have of brokers according to Forex broker independent rating, the highest-rated brokers will allow you to trade commodities as a speculator.
+The great thing about using such a broker is that they will also provide you with high leverage, similar to that of Forex, allowing you to trade high quantities of commodities.

 Contracts for difference (CFDs)

-There are also binary options for commodities, and our Top Rated Binary options brokers rating page can guide you to identifying the best broker for that purpose.
+There are also binary options for commodities, and our Top Rated Binary Options Brokers rating page can guide you in identifying the best broker for that purpose.